TO TOP

 Gortyn, Crete

-The oil lamps from the so-called Edificio C
+The lamp context from the so-called Edificio C

-In the Apollo Pythios sanctuary in Gortyn (Fig. 1a), the former capital of the Roman province of Crete and Cyrenaica, lies the so-called Edificio C - a rather small building with an outer, square and an inner, round floor plan (Fig. 1b).
-This combination of round and square architectural elements is unique in Gortyn.
-Due to the later superstructures with Byzantine residential buildings, the building can only be partially reconstructed.
+The Apollo Pythios sanctuary in Gortyn (Fig. 1a), the former capital of the Roman province of Creta et Cyrenaica, is home to the so-called Edificio C, a small building measuring less than 4 x 4 m (Fig. 1b).
+The building is characterized by an outer square floor plan and a round interior and was uncovered around twenty years ago during investigations by the Italian Archaeological School of Athens.
+This combination of round and square architectural elements is unique.
+Due to later superstructures with Byzantine residential buildings, the building can only be reconstructed to a limited extent.
 It therefore remains unclear what the building might have looked like in its original form.
-For example, the design of the rising architecture - whether the building had windows or how the roof was constructed - remains in the dark.
-The function of the 5 x 5 m building, its dating and history of use and, finally, the way in which it was integrated into the Apollo Pythios sanctuary are also still uncertain.
-At this point, however, the finds from the building itself and from sondages in its immediate vicinity can provide a remedy and be decisive for a more precise analysis of this structure and its interpretation.
+The design of the rising architecture—whether the building had windows or how the roof was constructed, for example—remains a mystery.
+The function of the building, its dating or history of use, and finally the nature of its integration into the Apollo Pythios sanctuary also remain uncertain.
+However, the finds from the building itself and test excavations in its immediate vicinity can help to remedy this situation and be decisive for a more detailed analysis of this structure and its interpretation.

-A central research objective of the Ruhr University research project is the complete recording of all oil lamps found within the Edificio C. The work of the project includes the recording of the lamps by means of manual drawings and photographs, their photographic documentation for the creation of 3D models, the production of digital redrawings and reconstructions as well as the comparative study of the find complex.
-In addition to local comparisons on Crete, the latter step of the analysis also aims to identify supra-regional parallels in order to date the find material and suggest the geographical distribution area of the picture lamps.
-The long-term aim is also to reconstruct the history of the use of Edificio C, to show its connection to the rest of the sanctuary, to discuss its function and finally to present a reconstruction of the building.
-The research project thus sets itself the task of investigating another important piece of the architectural puzzle of the entire Apollo Pythios sanctuary with Edifico C, which will allow a better understanding of the entire complex in the future.
+A central research goal of the Ruhr University research project is to record all oil lamps found within Edificio C. The project work includes recording the lamps using manual drawings and photos, photographically documenting them to create 3D models, producing digital redrawings and reconstructions, and conducting a comparative study of the find complex.
+In addition to local comparisons on Crete, the latter analysis step will also identify supraregional parallels in order to date the finds and propose the geographical distribution of the image lamps.
+The long-term goal is also to reconstruct the history of Edificio C's use, to show its connection to the rest of the sanctuary, to discuss its function, and finally to present a reconstruction of the building.
+The research project thus sets itself the task of investigating Edificio C as another important architectural piece of the puzzle of the entire Apollo Pythios sanctuary, which will allow for a better understanding of the complex as a whole in the future.

-Mir geht ein Licht auf!
-From the dusty depot to the digital spotlight - new insights into the recording of antique lamps (SoSe 2023 - WiSe 2023/24)
+A light bulb moment!
+From the dusty storage room to the digital spotlight – new insights into the recording of ancient lamps (summer semester 2023 – winter semester 2023/24)

-The material developed during the campaign was also further processed by students at Ruhr-Universität Bochum as part of an exercise during the 2023/2024 winter semester.
+The material developed during the campaign was further processed by students at Ruhr University Bochum as part of an exercise during the 2023/2024 winter semester.

 Fig. 3b: Manual drawings during the 2023 campaign

-The students created initial 3D models based on the photographic images and digitized the manual drawings of the lamps using the Vectorworks program (Fig. 4).
-The aim of the exercise was not only to learn the scientific handling of original finds, but also to develop and test a target-oriented documentation method on their own.
+The students created initial 3D models based on the photographs and digitized the hand-drawn sketches of the lamps using the Vectorworks program (Fig. 4).
+The aim of the exercise was not only to learn how to handle original finds in a scientific manner, but also to develop and test a targeted documentation method on their own.

 Fig. 4a: Post-processing documentation of the oil lamps in the form of 3D models

-The manually created drawings of the clay lamps were to be compared with the digitally generated drawings in order to work out the limits of the respective methods.
-The digitized redrawings and 3D models were then included in the digital archaeological teaching and are to be made permanently available for additional learning units in the e-learning offer of the Archaeological Sciences (RUBeA - eLearning) (Fig. 5a).
+The hand-drawn drawings of the clay lamps were to be compared with the digitally generated drawings in order to identify the limitations of each method.
+The digitized redrawings and 3D models were then incorporated into digital archaeological teaching and will be made permanently available for additional learning units in the e-learning program offered by Archaeological Sciences (RUBeA – eLearning) (Fig. 5a).

 Fig. 4b: Post-processing documentation of the oil lamps in the form of vector redrawings

-The experimental archaeological examination of the clay lamps enables a practical examination of the material.
-Another aspect of the reworking is the attempt to recreate the Cretan picture lamps in Bochum in the training workshop of the Archaeological Institute (Fig. 5b and c).
+The experimental archaeological examination of the clay lamps allows for practical engagement with the material.
+Another aspect of the follow-up work is the attempt to recreate the Cretan picture lamps in Bochum in the teaching workshop of the Archaeological Institute (Figs. 5b and c).

-During the Classical Archaeology colloquium in the winter semester 2023/2024, the research project and the initial results were finally presented by Dr. Anna Bertelli and the participating students at the Institute of Archaeological Sciences.
-A further lecture is planned for April 2024 at the Thomas Morus Academy in Bensberg so that the findings can be made accessible to a wider academic audience.
+During the Classical Archaeology Colloquium in the winter semester of 2023/2024, the research project and the initial findings of Dr. Anna Bertelli and the participating students were finally presented at the Institute of Archaeological Sciences.
+Another lecture is planned for April 2024 at the Thomas Morus Academy in Bensberg, so that the findings can be made available to a wider scientific audience.

 Dr. Anna Bertelli